Rich Varano age 6 |

 to his growing global sand sculpture company.
 He immediately was on tour

-the world.
+around the world.
 He now has over 100 associate worldwide who work for him on an as needed basis.
-The group is collectively known as the Sultans Of Sand Worldwide.
-Varano is now in his second decade of spending a portion of each year abroad as a touring professional sand sculptor.
-He spends two months each year in Jesolo (Venice) Italy, where he directs the International Sand Sculpture Festival each spring, and the Sand Nativity just before christmas.
-He is currently producing the United States Sand Sculpting Championships and the Italian National Championships, both expected to come online in 2011. |
+The group is collectively known as the "Sultans Of Sand Worldwide" Varano is now in his third decade of spending a portion of each year abroad as a touring professional sand sculptor.
+He spends two months each year in Jesolo (Venice) Italy, where he directs the International Sand Sculpture Festival each spring, and the Sand Nativity in the winter, just before christmas. |